jcliang1114/IRAW_NN/README.txt

 - Raw Data/: Houses the original input images utilized in the experimental evaluations of the IRAW framework.
 - Results/: Stores adversarial examples produced by IRAW (located within the automatically generated './scale_0.8/IRAW_Results' folder).
-- Watermark Files: AIR_32.png / AIR_64.png (indispensable for the IRAW perturbation generation pipeline and core functionality).
+- Watermark Files: AIR_32.png (primary) / AIR_64.png (alternative) (either file is indispensable for the IRAW perturbation generation pipeline and core functionality).

 -----------------------------------------------------------------------------------------------------------------------------
 4. Data & Running Notes
 -----------------------------------------------------------------------------------------------------------------------------
-- File Paths: The code uses relative paths.
-PLEASE ENSURE ALL SCRIPTS AND DATA FOLDERS ARE KEPT IN THE SAME ROOT DIRECTORY prior to execution to avoid path-related errors.
+- File Paths: The code uses relative paths (Windows-style `\\` by default; replace with `/` for Linux/macOS).
+PLEASE ENSURE ALL SCRIPTS AND DATA FOLDERS ARE KEPT IN THE SAME ROOT DIRECTORY prior to execution to avoid path-related errors
 - CUDA Acceleration: Note that the code is configured for CUDA by default; please modify the script for CPU-only environments as instructed above.
 - Reproducibility: Strictly adhere to the specified package versions for the precise reproduction of the algorithmic logic